 Literacy Programs Evaluation Guide

 If you are planning to purchase a literacy program for instruction, get as much information as you can about a program's benefits and effectiveness.
-This article provides basic comparative information about a range of commercially available literacy programs.
+This article includes links to reputable review sources, where you can find basic comparative information about a range of commercially available literacy programs.

 Many literacy programs have been developed with the goal of closing the literacy achievement gap, and there are currently hundreds of programs being implemented in schools across the nation.
 While many of these programs arm teachers with effective instructional materials, it is very important to remember that students learn through effective teaching, not through programs.
 Therefore, it is incumbent upon classroom teachers and school administrators to be able to discern the strengths and weaknesses of the plethora of literacy programs that are currently being marketed.